harlan-zw/nuxt-webpack-optimisations/README.md

 *Type:* `risky` | `experimental` | `safe` | `false`

-*Default:* `risky`
+*Default:* `experimental`

-If you have errors on the `risky` mode you should increment down in profiles until you find one that works.
+If you have errors on any mode you should increment down in profiles until you find one that works.

 Setting the profile to false will disable the optimisations, useful when you want to measure your build time without optimisations.

 ## Measure